unicef/publicgoods-toolkit/procurement.md

 different types of agencies.
 The truth is that even as governments are still gaining sophistication with open source, the commercial FOSS world is also still gaining maturity in navigating government procurement systems.
-Many open source development companies, especially smaller and less traditional ones, do not have procedures that let them discover open source opportunities at early stages.
+Many open-source development companies, especially smaller and less traditional ones, do not have procedures that let them discover open-source opportunities at early stages.
 If government is to succeed at open source, it needs to expand the pool of RFP respondents.

-KEY RECOMMENDATION: It is more important to attract bids from vendors who are experienced at open source development than to attract vendors who are experienced at government contracting.
+KEY RECOMMENDATION: It is more important to attract bids from vendors who are experienced at open-source development than to attract vendors who are experienced at government contracting.

 There are several strategies procurement agencies use in this regard:

-First, it pays to ensure that solicitations are promoted in media aimed at open source developers, not just at government software vendors.
-An agency might maintain a list of community connectors who can promote a solicitation to a wider open source audience.
+First, it pays to ensure that solicitations are promoted in media aimed at open-source developers, not just at government software vendors.
+An agency might maintain a list of community connectors who can promote a solicitation to a wider open-source audience.
 It is important to conduct this outreach early in the process, because newer vendors will need more time than government-experienced vendors to prepare responses.
 (Although it goes without saying, it is worth